nazavode/nazavode.github.io/content/post/idiomatic-cpp.md

 +++
+title = "Idiomatic C++"
+description = ""
 categories = ["Development"]
 tags = ["c++", "guidelines"]
 date = "2014-02-20T22:30:51+01:00"
-description = ""
-keywords = []
-title = "Idiomatic C++"

 +++

-I've just [uploaded][slideshare]
-a minimal collection of most wanted and widely accepted idioms and coding conventions for C++ development presented along with examples and comments.
+I've just [uploaded][slideshare] a minimal collection of most wanted and widely accepted idioms and coding conventions for C++ development presented along with examples and comments.
 The lecture targets performance oriented codes so emphasis is on performance-friendly techniques.

 Topics covered: